UWPCE-PythonCert/PythonCertDevel/_sources/modules/Profiling.rst.txt

 -  Overhead in function/method runtime lookup can be significant for small frequent calls.

--  inlining code or caching function references might help.
-See ``examples/data_aggregation/agg.py``
+-  inlining code or caching function results might help.

 -  Python string handling idioms: use ``"".join(list_of_strings)`` rather than sequential calls to += See ``examples/strings/str_concat.py`` and